-As part of an optional salmon recovery element, a county or city must develop a work plan that is designed to result in an improvement in anadromous fish habitat.
+If a county or city chooses to adopt a salmon recovery element within its comprehensive plan, the county or city must develop a work plan that is designed to result in an improvement in anadromous fish habitat.
 The work plan must include goals and benchmarks for the protection and enhancement of the natural features within the county or city that contribute to anadromous fish habitat on a watershed basis.